callumacrae/macr.ae/articles/covid-tracker-in-vue.md

 You can now see that when you change the day, the numbers are animated as well as the bar widths.

+The code on GitHub contains a couple extra features such as configurable animation time and smarter bar heights—here's the link again: [callumacrae/covid-visualisation](https://github.com/callumacrae/covid-visualisations).

 ----

 So what have we learned here?